Best of

-For the average person (and their bank account), eating their way through all the Michelin Guide recommended restaurants and Michelin star restaurants in Toronto is no easy feat.
-So here, we've whittled the Michelin list down to an even smaller list.
+For the average person (and their bank account), eating their way through all the Michelin restaurants in Toronto and the surrounding area is no easy feat.
+So, we've whittled the full Michelin Guide Toronto list down to the newest additions and most noteworthy destinations.
 These are our picks for the best Michelin restaurants in Toronto that you absolutely should add to your culinary wish list.

 One Michelin star restaurants in Toronto